Wonderful Health Benefits Of Dark Chocolate

 Did you know?
 Dark Chocolate has the highest amount of antioxidants than any other food.
 This includes multiple health foods such as blueberries and cranberries.
 Say What?!
 Oh yes, and that’s not all.
 It also contains all of these:

-There are two types of antioxidants in this tasty treat: flavanoids and polyphenols.
-Cool fact: dark chocolate has more flavanoids than what’s found in wine and tea.
+There are two types of antioxidants in this tasty treat: flavonoids and polyphenols.
+Cool fact: dark chocolate has more flavonoids than what’s found in wine and tea.
 Since so, it may contain the ability to prevent cancer.

 Helps And Prevents High Cholesterol

 It’s been proven that cocoa powder decreases oxidized LDL cholesterol levels found in males.
 You may know this as ‘bad cholesterol’.
 Containing the power to attack other tissues, getting its amounts lower promotes heart health.
 If you let them this substance run wild, it can eat up the lining of arteries located in the heart.
 Thank you cocoa bean!

 Please be aware that all chocolate contains sugar.
 The higher the percentage of cocoa found within it, the less sugar it has.
 Check the sugar amounts before consuming if you have any issues with sugar.